*The spring 2017 grant period is OPEN on March 1! Details below.

 Grantee Requirements: Grantees are required to subtmit an article, photos, or project update to the Yellowthrogat, the ORAS newsletter.
 Some applicants may also be asked to discuss their project at one of the ORAS Monthly Meetings.
 An ORAS board member will be in contact with each grantee to check progress throughout the duration of the project.

 Rubric: Board members will use a simple rubric to review all applications.
 The rubric is available here.

 Past Funded Projects:

-Winter 2016: Citizens for South Jackson was funded for its work to create bird education materials at the McCall's Trails, a public trail system on South Jackson Elementary School property.
+Winter 2016: Citizens for South Jackson was funded for its work to create bird education materials at the South Jackson Elementary School trail system.

-Winter 2016: James Wood, a Ph.D. student at the UGA Odum School of Ecology, used funds to implement a undergraduate service-learning course to restore native plants at a Athens Regional Hospital park.
+Winter 2016: James Wood, a Ph.D. student at the UGA Odum School of Ecology, used funds to implement a undergraduate service-learning course to restore native plants at a Athens Regional Medical Center park.